 Right afterward, apple slices are dipped in honey.
 This simple tradition conveys the hope that the coming year will be sweet and free of sorrow.

-In another tradition, a special ceremony called Tashlich (casting off) will be performed today.
+Today, a special ceremony called Tashlich (casting off) will be performed.

 This ritual involves symbolically casting off sin.
 To do this, bits of bread and other food will be tossed into a body of water, such as a stream, river, lake, pond or sea, which will carry them away.
 As we toss them, we recite Micah 7:18–19 and other verses.